 - understand the basic concepts of cloud data

 - identify other sources of data and their potential investigative contribution

 The module is trainer-led, classroom-based and delivered to a maximum of 12 delegates.

-Learners are required to achieve a minimum score of 80% in the MLE DMI assessment in order to attend the classroom-based element of the programme.
+Learners are required to achieve a minimum score of 80% in the College Learn DMI assessment in order to attend the classroom-based element of the programme.